 English or Spanish

 In most medical malpractice cases, it is the physician who attended the patient who should be sued for misdiagnosis or wrong treatment.
 There are also cases where other medical practitioners who handled the case may be sued for the harm they contributed to the patient.
-These include lab technicians who performed the test, nurses and other specialists involved in the case.
+These include lab technicians who performed tests, nurses, and other specialists involved in the case.

 To successfully claim damages for a medical malpractice case, the plaintiff must prove that the wrong diagnosis made by the doctor harmed the patient.
-Such harm may include failure to diagnose the medical case in time, resulting in other invasive or aggressive procedures that would have been avoided.
+Such harm may derive from, without being limited to: